THE GREAT NARRATOR

 With 90 works from Wilhelm Marstrand’s overwhelming and diverse creations, this spring’s extensive special exhibition at The Nivaagaard Collection brings to life the Danish Golden Age’s most popular artist at the time.

 ‘Wilhelm Marstrand.
 The great narrator’ was created in collaboration with Fuglsang Art Museum, Skovgaard Museum and Ribe Art Museum.
-At the Collection, the exhibition can be experienced with several supplementary works, including the portrait of Johanne Luise Heiberg (on loan from Frederiksborg Castle) and works from her own collection.
+At the Collection, the exhibition can be experienced with several supplementary works, including the portrait of Johanne Luise Heiberg (on loan from Frederiksborg Castle) and works from our own collection.